lit/lit/packages/labs/ssr-react/README.md

 ## Usage

-To get React SSR to call into our library, we need to patch or replace React's default `createElement()` function and/or runtime JSX functions with our own.
+To get React SSR to deeply render Lit components, we'll need React JSX code to call an enhanced version of `createElement()` provided by this package.
 The way to achieve this depends on your project configuration.

 ### Using the Classic Runtime JSX Transform